Samuel1698/fakeViewport/README.md

 # Important!

-This code is out of date and will not receive any update until June 2025.
-It has not received any update since Ubiquiti started mandating 2FA on all accounts, which currently break the login proccess of this code.
+This code is out of date.
+I'm remotely working on it, but without a device on hand I'm very limited in the type of testing I can do.
+Go to the [Snapshot releases](https://github.com/Samuel1698/fakeViewport/releases) as I iron out all the kinks and slowly bring back functionality.
+Approximately in May I will be able to fully test this code and release version 2.0.0 of the script.

 # Fake Viewport